rionbr/DDIIndy/01-tapearchive_to_mysql/README.md

 # DDI Indy - Data Management

 This file traces commands used to create and give permission and handle the raw data.
-This file will provide little information to users without the necessary permissions at the Indiana University UITS systems.
+This file will provide little information to users without the necessary permissions to the Indiana University UITS systems.

 ## MySQL Enterprise information

-This is the project schema: `casci_ddi_indy`.
+Project schema: `casci_ddi_indy`.

 ### Create Tables